Corbe30/corbe30.github.io/all_collections/_posts/2024-11-18-fortuneExcel-package.md

   workflow_dispatch:
 ```

-Define premissions required by the workflow.
+Define premissions required by the workflow:

 ```
 permissions: